-Known for his entrepreneurial approach, Mr Kravitt was responsible for Mayer Brown's first international expansion by merger during his tenure as co-chairman.
-He also co-founded the American Securitisation Forum, the industry's
+Known for his entrepreneurial approach.
+Mr Kravitt was responsible for Mayer Brown's first international expansion by merger during his tenure as co-chairman.
+He also co-founded the American Securitisation Forum, the industry's main trade association.

 How these individuals were selected